Located on the lands of the Ngarrindjeri people, the project at Bull Creek is restoring critically endangered ecosystems north of Adelaide.

 Location And Map

-This property is located an hour north of Adelaide in South Australia.
+This property is located an hour south of Adelaide in South Australia.
 Located near remnant native vegetation, the restoration of this property will provide further wildlife habitat and conservation opportunities in the area.

 Greenfleet has over 550 legally protected forests growing in Australia and New Zealand, including other forests in South Australia.
 You can explore some of our other projects via our interactive map here.